 About Me

 I am a researcher at the University of Münster in Germany.
-My work focuses on compiler technologies – code generation and optimization – as well as programming language design for multi- and many-core architectures, such as GPU and CPU, based on formal methods.
-My overall research goal is to provide Performance, Portability, and Productivity for data-parallel computations with particular focus on computations relevant for deep learning platforms (e.g., linear algebra routines and stencil computations).
+My work focuses on compiler technologies – code generation and optimization – as well as programming language design for parallel architectures, including GPUs and CPUs, based on formal methods.
+My overall research goal is to provide Performance, Portability, and Productivity for data-parallel computations with particular focus on computations relevant for deep learning (e.g., linear algebra routines and stencil computations).

 To achieve my goals, I am one of the main designers of a holistic code Generation & Optimization & Execution approach, consisting of three major sub-projects:

 1. Multi-Dimensional Homomorphisms (MDH) – a novel algebraic formalism for expressing and reasoning formally about data-parallel computations.
-In particular, this project includes the design and specification of a Domain-Specific Language (DSL) for expressing MDH functions, as well as the design and implementation of a compiler for this DSL – the compiler enables automatically generating code for MDHs (e.g., in CUDA, OpenMP, or OpenCL) that can be automatically optimized (auto-tuned) for state-of-the-art GPUs and CPUs;
+In particular, this project includes the design and specification of a Domain-Specific Language (DSL) for expressing such data-parallel computations, as well as the design and implementation of a compiler for this DSL – our compiler enables generating code (e.g., in CUDA, OpenMP, or OpenCL) that can be automatically optimized (auto-tuned) for state-of-the-art parallel architectures;

 3. Host Code Abstraction (HCA) – a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of distributed, heterogeneous systems.